paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-009-federal-food-drug-and-cosmetic-act.md

   (B) the Secretary’s expectations, if resources permit, for issuance of proposed orders over a 3-year period.

-**(h) Development advice to sponsors or requestors** The Secretary shall establish procedures under which sponsors or requestors may meet with appropriate officials of the Food and Drug Administration to obtain advice on the studies and other information necessary to support submissions under this section and other matters relevant to the regulation of nonprescription drugs and the development of new nonprescription drugs under this section.
+**(h) Development advice to sponsors or requestors** The Secretary shall establish procedures under which sponsors, requestors, or organizations nominated by sponsors or requestors to represent their interests in a proceeding may meet with appropriate officials of the Food and Drug Administration to obtain advice on the studies and other information necessary to support submissions under this section and other matters relevant to the regulation of nonprescription drugs and the development of new nonprescription drugs under this section.

 **(i) Participation of multiple sponsors or requestors** The Secretary shall establish procedures to facilitate efficient participation by multiple sponsors or requestors in proceedings under this section, including provision for joint meetings with multiple sponsors or requestors or with organizations nominated by sponsors or requestors to represent their interests in a proceeding.